sglebs/mswyw/README.md

 If, instead, the value you provide is a literal json, we will use that instead.
 If the value is a valid file path, we assume it is a json file with the values we need.

-You also need the same for info about the code (lines of code, language, etc).
-The same applies here about the value being either a fully qualified name of a module or a literal json or a json file.

 Currently the only runtimeProvider supported is New Relic (nrelic, the default by the way) but we also plan to add Elastic APM support.

 Example:

 `
 mswyw --runtimeProvider=nrelic
-      --codeInfoProvider={"loc":120,"lang":"java"}
       --providerParams={"nrelic.APPID":"123456","nrelic.APIKEY":"ABCDEFG"}
 `

 You can also get consolidated results for a collection of apps by name (regex) if you prefer:
 `
 mswyw --runtimeProvider=nrelic
-      --codeInfoProvider={"loc":120,"lang":"java"}
       --providerParams={"nrelic.APPS":"foo.*bar$","nrelic.APIKEY":"ABCDEFG"}
 `